wzezhong/EC601-Arm-wheelchair-control/README.md

 In the sprint4 folder, you will find all of files about the arm design.
 Because these are solidwork files, you need download solidwork programs.
 I got some screenshots for you conconvenient.
 And there is a video folder which can show you how our arm work.
 You can just download the video .zip file to watch our resutlts.

+## Alexa

+We updated our Alexa part by re-writing a json file which is in Alexa folder.

+## Python

+We improve our accuracy for our python code to read a video.
+We also imporve our code function which will help us improve the recognize button function ability.

 # Final part
 ## Solidwork Robot Arm desgin

 According to Professor Osama requirements, I recorded new videos for every part moving.
 In the sprint4-new video folder.

+## All of parts together

+We have successfully make our three different parts together.
+First, we use voice control to let our CV part working.
+When cv part recognized elevator button, MATLAB will mark all of buttons and calculated themselves location and Python part will when user type a number, it will detect this number loaction then return this number loaction to solidwork arm video to open a corrent video.